 Being the longest-running radio broadcast in the US, going way back to 1925, it has always hosted legendary country performers, such as Loretta Lynn, Dolly Parton, Brad Paisley, Carrie Underwood, and Keith Urban.

-If you are not in a mood for a show, you can still see inside this famous music venue on a backstage tour that will help you get a real taste of what the country stars experience when they perform at the Opry as you walk on the iconic stage and see photos from the Opry’s venerated history.
+If you are not in the mood for a show, you can still see inside this famous music venue on a backstage tour that will help you get a real taste of what the country stars experience when they perform at the Opry as you walk on the iconic stage and see photos from the Opry’s venerated history.

 Post-show tours allow you to visit Studio A, where “Hee Haw” was filmed, and step inside 18 dressing rooms.